bruno-sardine/WLED/README.md

 ```
 ### Installation:
 1. Place all files in your home directory: /Users/[your username]
 2. If you don’t have one, create a user-level cron file.
 If you already have a cron file, it should be okay because we only replace entries with “WLED_” in them.
+But maybe you should backup your existing crontab entries just in case.
     1. $ crontab -e
     2. At least add these 2 entries:
         ```sh